-MTSO is a wonderful place to enter into such a community.
-I believe in this institution's commitments to a generous Christianity, to spiritual formation, to rigorously loving God with our minds, to justice-making, to building communion among us, and to sustainable ecosystems for all creation.
-Every day, I make it a point to walk the grounds-rain, snow, or sunshine.
-I get to reflect on our commitments as I see farmers in the fields and neighbors walking their dogs.
-Seminary Hill Farm provides wonderful food, but also provides us an opportunity to become stewards, not just of the mysteries of God, but also of the created order.
-It reminds me to be careful with my footprint and to be a companion with the flora and fauna of this place, and indeed of the whole world.
-It reminds me that we learn together for the good of all creation, not just for humankind; that all creation is awaiting for the children of God to "show up" (Romans 8:19).
-Here, I listen to the birds, hear the buzz of bees over the biodiversity that is Seminary Hill Farm and the more than eighty acres here.
-While most of you will not be here, know that this ecosystem is the one that feeds this institution and its constituents.
-In this ecosystem, we seek to live with one another with integrity and to study with enthusiasm, opening ourselves to where God is leading.
+Every day I'm here, I make it a point to walk these grounds - rain, snow, or sunshine.
+When I walk and pray, I get to reflect on our aforementioned commitments.
+I live on the campus where I work.
+I get to pay attention to neighbors walking their dogs and to farmers at work in the Seminary Hill Farm fields.
+This farm is our visual and active commitment to a sustainable food source and to care of the earth.
+It provides wonderful food, and also provides us an opportunity to be stewards, not just of the mysteries of God, but also of the created order.
+It reminds me to be careful with my footprint and to be a safe companion with the flora and fauna of this place, and indeed of the whole world.
+It reminds me that we learn together for the good of all creation, not just for humankind; that all creation is waiting for the children of God to "show up" (Rom.
+8:19).
+While walking or lingering in the prayer garden by the pond, I listen to the birds and hear the buzz of bees over the biodiversity that is Seminary Hill Farm and the 80-acre campus.

+Those solely online will miss these interactions, and those on campus who merely go from their car to class could miss them too.
+I want you to know that this ecosystem is the one that feeds this institution and its constituents.
+In it, we seek to live with one another with integrity and to study with enthusiasm, opening ourselves to where God is leading.
 Students who allow this generosity to expand them might find that the ground on which they stand shifts and that they are shaken.
-But those same students who immerse themselves in the learning ecosystem-who read, question, reflect, worship, struggle, confront, repent, change, pray, grow-will find they are not on the path alone.
+But those same students who immerse themselves in the learning ecosystem - who read, question, reflect, worship, struggle, confront, repent, change, pray, grow - they will find they do not walk on the path alone.
 Your colleagues will be with you.
-Together-students, faculty, administrators, staff, alumni, trustees, and co-conspirators for truth-build a brave learning community of leaders for the sake of salvation of the entire cosmos.
+Together - students, faculty, administrators, staff, alumni, trustees, and co-conspirators for truth - build a brave learning community of leaders for the sake of salvation that resounds throughout the entire cosmos.
 I encourage you to engage these learning opportunities with gusto.
 You will find our faculty are vested in learning with you.
 Capable guides, the faculty will help you ground your faith or uproot it to discover new paths.
 They will do this work with an ethic of care borne in commitment to the work of God in the world, whether one's call leads to the church, to a nonprofit organization, to community organizing, to teaching, or the myriad ways God brings God's commonwealth into the world.
-The world needs leaders who cultivate their gifts while also cultivating a thirst for lifelong learning and a desire to change when called.
-Here, on this land, we help each other learn how to continue to learn.
-And while much of your engagement may be virtual this year, these commitments are no less real.

-One other thing: This landscape where we learn has people who believe differently from one another, and so we build community where "sameness" is not a core value, nor even a desired one.
+One other thing: This landscape where we learn has people who believe differently from one another, and so we build community where 'sameness' is not a core value, nor even a desired one.
 We embrace the gifts of difference among us.
 We embrace complexities, diversities, and histories of those who gather with us, and welcome the strength, the stretch, and the strain of community building.
-I believe these words-even when we imperfectly live them.
+I believe these words - even when we imperfectly live them.
 Welcome to these sacred grounds and to this life-changing work.
 Allow your time here to change you for good, so that you may help change the world for God.